nlholm/docker-demo/README.md

 curl http://localhost
 ```

 You can delete (`vagrant destroy`) and set the virtual machines up again (`vagrant up`) as many times as you wish.
 Running the command `sudo salt 'minion1' state.apply` will set up the environment in the same manner every time, idempotently.
-This is Infratructure as Code with One Source of Truth.
+This is Infrastructure as Code with One Source of Truth.

 ---